 - Corn Starch as needed

-- Roll the meat mixture into medium-sized balls.
+- Roll the meatball mixture into medium-sized balls.
 I like mine the size where I need to cut them in half to eat them like a lady, but you can make them whatever size you prefer.

 - In a large skillet (and I do mean large) heat about 2 TBLS of olive oil over medium heat.
 Brown meatballs on all sides and set aside.
 You will want to make the meatballs in a couple of batches so that they have room to cook and you have room to move them around the pan.
 Overcrowded meatball pans are never fun!
 If you need to, add more oil in between batches to keep the meatballs from sticking.

-- After removing all of the meatballs from the pan, it’s time to make the gravy!
+- After removing all of the browned meatballs from the pan, it’s time to make the gravy!
 With the pan on medium heat and without discarding any of the meat drippings, add the butter and flour to the pan.
 Whisk for a minute or so until it’s free of lumps and then slowly add the beef broth whisking as you go.
 Once the gravy is free of lumps turn the temperature to low and simmer for 30 minutes, stirring occasionally.

 - After thirty minutes thicken with cornstarch (2 TBLS cornstarch mixed with 2 TBLS cold water.
 Whisk into the gravy over medium heat and boil for 1 minute).
-Turn gravy back to low heat and place meatballs back into the gravy for 5 to 10 minutes until meatballs are heated through.
+Turn gravy back to low heat and transfer meatballs back into the gravy for 5 to 10 minutes until meatballs are heated through.